ItsMarvoKim/BlogPost/README.md

-> # Personal Blog
+> # Hope-BlogPost

-> This is a personal blogging website where you can create and share your opinions and other users can read and comment on them. you also has random quotes that inspire the > users.
+> This is a personal blogging website where you can create and share your opinions and other users can read and comment on them.
+You also has random quotes that inspire the users, giving them hope.

 > ## Author

-> Lesley Hope
+> Marvin Kimathi

 ## Demo

 You can view live demo here https://blogbyhope.herokuapp.com/